 Donald’s joke backfired, but Scrooge proved his point: You can start from scratch if you have the right attitude and come out ahead if you play your cards right.

 Scrooge didn’t have a fish to his name when he had to start over, a lot less than you’ll have if you liquidate all your unneeded possessions.
 They’re costing you money, and tying you down.
 Transform the junk you’ve accumulated into cash, which you can redeploy the way Scrooge McDuck might.

-But it’s necessary to have the skills necessary to provide goods and services to others.
-Scrooge made his fish fortune by his skills at business, but there are thousands of others.
+But it’s necessary to have the skills to provide goods and services to others.
+Scrooge made his fish fortune from his skills at business, but there are thousands of others.

 One of the most important parts of taking control of your life as a step to prospering in the years to come is to educate yourself and gain skills.
 That means a lot more than just logging eight years in high school and college.
 Going to college is one thing, but learning to make money is something else.
 Most people today appear to believe going to college is necessary for getting ahead.
 It’s not.
 It may actually be a hindrance.

 A lot of people seem to think that simply going to college will bestow an education.
 In reality, all most people get is a diploma, which is very different.
 Eric Hoffer, the San Francisco longshoreman who never completed high school but has written such profound books as The True Believer, is an outstanding example of the difference between going to college and getting an education.